2016–17 Birmingham City F.C. season: Second change of management

 Zola resigned after the match.
 He said: "I sacked myself.
 I decided to give in my resignation.
 I am sorry because I came to Birmingham with huge expectations.
 Unfortunately the results have not been good and I take full responsibility.
 It is not that I like quitting, but Birmingham deserves better.
 If I feel I cannot help the players, why stay?
 If I cannot help the team, it is better I leave and let someone else do that."
 The team had won just twice in 24 attempts under his management, and had fallen from three points off third place when he took control to three points outside the relegation zone with three matches remaining.
-According to BBC WM's Richard Wilford, "The Easter performances against Rotherham and Burton were limp, listless and damning.
+According to BBC Radio WM's Richard Wilford, "The Easter performances against Rotherham and Burton were limp, listless and damning.
 Birmingham's flirtation with relegation is very real indeed."

 Sixteen hours later, the club announced the appointment of the 70-year-old Harry Redknapp, who was Premier League Manager of the Year in 2009–10 with Tottenham Hotspur.
 He would work unpaid until the end of the season, and would receive a bonus if the team avoided relegation.
 Any interest in staying in post for 2017–18 would depend on their staying up.
 He brought in experienced manager Steve Cotterill and coach Paul Groves as first-team coaches, and retained Kevin Hitchcock as goalkeeping coach.